QuineDot/rust-learning/src/dyn-trait-impls.md

 ## A niche exception to `dyn Trait: Trait`

-Some bounds on traits aren't checked until you try to utilize the trait, even when the trait is considered object safe.
+Some bounds on traits aren't checked until you try to utilize the trait, even when the trait is considered `dyn` compatible.
 As a result, [it is actually sometimes possible to create a `dyn Trait` that does not implement `Trait`!](https://github.com/rust-lang/rust/issues/88904)